spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 | **Pod CIDR** | Optional - IP range exclusive to pods | This range should be different to prevent an overlap with your network CIDR. |
 | **Service cluster IP range** | Optional - IP range in the CIDR format exclusive to the service clusters | This range also must not overlap with either the pod CIDR or your network CIDR. |

-   Additional properties that are required to be set only for a Proxy Environment.
+ * Additional properties that are required to be set only for a proxy environment.
 Each of the proxy properties may or may not have the same value but all the three properties are mandatory.

 | **Parameter** | **Value** | **Remarks** |
 |---|---|---|